 Daniel Bacon’s definitive guide to the trail through the historic heart of San Francisco (2nd Edition, 2002).

-Members who join or renew at the Contributing ($275) or Gold Circle ($1,000/$1,500) level may choose any one of the following gifts or any one Sustaining Level book as a thank-you gift.
+Members who join or renew at the Silver Circle ($500) or Gold Circle ($1,500) level may choose may choose from among the following books as well as those listed above.

 North Beach: The Italian Heart of San Francisco